-- 25. We acknowledge that the optimum pace and sequence of trade liberalization depends on the specific circumstances of each country, and that each country will make this decision based on its own evaluation of the costs and benefits.
+- 33. We acknowledge that the optimum pace and sequence of trade liberalization depends on the specific circumstances of each country, and that each country will make this decision based on its own evaluation of the costs and benefits.
 Trade liberalization must be complemented by appropriate action and strategies at the national level for the expansion of productive capacities, the development of human resources and basic infrastructure, the absorption of technology and implementation of adequate social safety nets.
-Achieving the positive impact of trade liberalization on developing countries will also depend to a significant extent on international support for the above measures and actions against policies and practices that distort trade. - 26.
+Achieving the positive impact of trade liberalization on developing countries will also depend to a significant extent on international support for the above measures and actions against policies and practices that distort trade. - 34.
 We recognize the particular challenges faced by least developed countries in integrating beneficially into the international trading system.
 We acknowledge that least developed countries require special measures and international support to benefit fully from world trade, as well as in adjusting to and integrating beneficially into the global economy.
-In this regard, we call upon developed countries and developing countries declaring themselves in a position to do so, as well as international financial and development institutions, to provide them with assistance.
-In this regard, we renew the call to all other developed and developing countries to do likewise, including ensuring that applicable rules of origin are transparent and simple and contribute to facilitating the exports of least developed countries.
-We reaffirm the decision at the World Trade Organization Hong Kong Ministerial Conference in December 2005 on improved market access for least developed countries and welcome the actions taken by individual countries since Monterrey to implement the objective of duty-free and quota-free access to products from all least developed countries, as outlined in the decision.
-We will also reinforce efforts to provide technical assistance to least developed countries that request it in order to enable them to participate more effectively in the multilateral trading system, including through the effective operation of the Enhanced Integrated Framework for Trade-related Technical Assistance to Least Developed Countries and by providing support to allow them to participate effectively in international trade negotiations.

-26 bis.
-We also recognize the special challenges faced by other developing countries, including small and vulnerable economies, to fully benefit from the multilateral trading system.
-Among them, some middle-income countries continue to face substantial development challenges and a number of them need appropriate measures and support to allow for their effective participation in the global economy.
+We welcome the decision at the Sixth World Trade Organization Ministerial Conference, held in Hong Kong, China, from 13 to 18 December 2005, on improved market access for least developed countries as set out in the decision and its annex,6 and call for its full implementation.
+We also welcome the actions taken by some individual countries since Monterrey towards the goal of full duty-free and quota-free market access for all least developed countries, and call on other developed and developing countries declaring themselves in a position to do so to take steps towards this objective.
+We will also reinforce efforts to provide technical assistance to least developed countries that request it in order to enable them to participate more effectively in the multilateral trading system, including through the effective operation of the Enhanced Integrated Framework for Trade-related Technical Assistance to Least Developed Countries and by providing support to allow them to participate effectively in international trade negotiations. - 35.
+We also recognize the particular challenges that may be faced by other developing countries, including small and vulnerable economies, to fully benefit from the multilateral trading system.
+Appropriate consideration and support should be provided to these countries to help facilitate their effective participation in the global economy.
+In this regard, we encourage progress in the implementation of the